-An extraordinary 19th-century oak refectory table, of extremely large proportions demonstrating four turner legs, sat on squat bun feet - united by stretchers.
+An extraordinary Monumental 19th century oak refectory table of significant historically importance.
+Of extremely large proportions raised on four turned legs, sat on squat bun feet - united by stretchers.

-The tabletop displaying a two-part section planked top with a large deep drawer in the apron of the table, featuring a rich and warm patination and grain throughout.
+The tabletop displaying a two-part section planked top with a large drawer in the apron to one end of the table.
+This table features a rich, warm patination and grain throughout.

-This table was originally from the History of Science Museum - Oxford University, 'The Ashmolean'.
-The table was situated in the main Basement Gallery, which was used to display chemical, physical and medical items - along with Einstein’s blackboard and Marconi's wireless collection.
+This table was originally situated the History of Science Museum - Oxford University, 'The Ashmolean'.
+The table was housed in the main Basement Gallery, which was used to display chemical, physical and medical items - along with Einstein’s blackboard and Marconi's wireless collection.

-A Monumental 19th Century Oak Refectory Table - Oxford History Museum
+A Large Historically Important 19th Century Oak Refectory Dining Table - Museum

 In an attitude to being fair traders, Pappilon will accept returns on the bases that the buyer will return the item in the condition it was received on the understanding that this will be at the buyer's expense.